 What your employees need to do when using a forklift

 All forklift operators must have employer authorization and be certified on how to operate the vehicle safely.
-Training is required prior to permitting an employee to operate a forklift and refresher training is required every three years.
-No one under the age of 18 may operate a forklift.
+Training and a performance evaluation must be completed before an employee may operate a forklift.
+The operator must be re-evaluated at least once every three years.

 Other steps to follow include:

-- Operate the forklift within the set speed limit as determined by management.
+• Operate the forklift within the set speed limit as determined by management.

-- Drive even slower when rounding corners, if the ground is slippery, or if pedestrians or other vehicles are present.
+• Drive even slower when rounding corners, if the ground is slippery, or if pedestrians or other vehicles are present.

-- Keep loads balanced.
+• Keep loads balanced.

-- Plan the route and anticipate any turns along that route.
+• Plan the route and anticipate any turns along that route.

-- Never turn on a grade, as a forklift can tip even on a small hill.
+• Never turn on a grade, as a forklift can tip even on a small hill.

-- Never turn with the forks elevated.
+• Never turn with the forks elevated.

-- Drive loaded forklifts forward while going up a ramp and in reverse when coming down.
+• Drive loaded forklifts forward while going up a ramp and in reverse when coming down.

-- Do not perform any stunts.
+• Do not perform any stunts.

-- Consider using electric forklifts indoors instead of gas-powered ones.
+• Consider using electric forklifts indoors instead of gas-powered ones.

-- Report carbon monoxide exposures and other injury/illness risks to a supervisor.
+• Report carbon monoxide exposures and other injury/illness risks to a supervisor.

 Should a tip over occur, employees need to know how to protect themselves.

-- Hold tight to the steering wheel.
+• Hold tight to the steering wheel.

-- Brace feet.
+• Brace feet.

-- Lean forward and away from the impact.
+• Lean forward and away from the impact.

 What to cover at your safety meeting about forklifts

-Review the amount of space available for operating forklifts, and discuss the challenges such as any uneven ground, inclines, or tight spaces.
+Review the amount of space available for operating forklifts and discuss the challenges such as any uneven ground, inclines, or tight spaces.

-Also, remind employees of the speed and weight limits and why they must follow them.
+Remind employees of the speed and weight limits and why they must follow them.

 Remind your employees that when used properly, forklifts provide a quick and easy method to move inventory—no matter how heavy—to the intended location.
 When not used properly, forklifts can lead to serious and even tragic accidents.